-If more than one bookmark is completed parent/carers and the child are invited into meet with the Headteacher and receive another reward.
+If more than one bookmark is completed the child is awarded with their 2nd pin badge.

 Class Pass

 With Class Pass, children are rewarded for working together as a team and behaving well.
 Often in schools it is children who behave badly who are rewarded in different ways in an attempt to modify their behaviour pattern, causing resentment amongst both children and staff in school.
 Class Pass ensures that the children who behave well, which are the majority, are rewarded.